graphql-dotnet/graphql-client/README.md

 };
 ```

+> [!WARNING]
-Be careful when using `byte[]` in your variables object, as most JSON serializers will treat that as binary data!
+> Be careful when using `byte[]` in your variables object, as most JSON serializers will treat that as binary data!
 If you really need to send a *list of bytes* with a `byte[]` as a  source, then convert it to a `List<byte>` first, which will tell the serializer to output a list of numbers instead of a base64-encoded string.

 ### Execute Query/Mutation: